 One disadvantage to saline implants is that they don’t look or feel as natural as silicone implants.
 Thin women may want to avoid saline implants, as any rippling effects are noticeable.

 Ultimately, the best type of implant for you depends on your body size and your desired results.
-To learn more about the different types of breast implants, schedule a consultation with board-certified plastic surgeon Dr. Rudy Coscia at his new plastic surgery practice in Granite Bay, CA. Dr. Coscia’s practice also serves the greater Roseville and Sacramento metro areas.
+To learn more about the different types of breast implants, schedule a consultation with board-certified plastic surgeon Dr. Rudy Coscia at his new plastic surgery practice in Granite Bay, CA. Dr. Coscia’s practices also serve Coeur d’Alene and the Sacramento metro area.